BOT200 Plant Physiology

 Faculty: Faculty of Biosciences

 Teaching language: EN, NO

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 First time: Study year 2005-2006

 The topics of the course are the metabolism and regulation of growth and development in plants as well as the effects of environmental and climatic factors in these respects.
 The experimental nature of the field is emphasised by experimental work related to the topics of the course as well as by reporting experimental results.

-Approved laboratory course with approved participation and approved reports.
+Approved laboratory course (requires approved participation and approved reports).

 Written examination counts 100%